Skip to main content

 Queries

-For queries, you must specify links to the pages from which articles need to be scraped, for example:
+As queries, you must specify links to the pages from which you need to parse articles, for example:

 https://a-parser.com/docs/